ctools/ctools/doc/source/users/tutorials/beyond/beyond_residual.rst

   Residual map computation algorithm (SUB|SUBDIV|SUBDIVSQRT) [SUBDIV]

-In our example, the map will cover a field of 4° x 4° centred on the Crab nebula at a pixel scale of 0.02° per pixel.
+In our example, the map will cover a field of 4° x 4° centred on the Crab nebula at a pixel scale of 0.02 degrees per pixel.
 The resulting residual map ``resmap.fits``, smoothed with a Gaussian kernel of 3 pixels to enhance features, is shown in the following figure.
 Obviously, the map is free from any significant residuals.